 At St. Clement's we believe that creativity is a gift from God to be celebrated and enjoyed.
 In the creative act human beings enter with God into his work of beauty.

-In January 2016 we hosted a private view of work by South Essex College students, showing stunning posters they had produced to advertise La Traviata, an Opera by Guiseppe Verdi, inspired by the annual Royal Opera House design challenge.
+1) In February 2017 we hosted a private view of work by South Essex College Access to Art & Design Students' work in the Royal Opera House (ROH) Challenge, showing stunning posters they had produced to advertise Madam Butterfly, an Opera by Puccini.

 We have a choir who sing at our Parish Mass every Sunday, and for special religious events.
 New members are always welcome, rehearsals are held on Thursday evenings.
 Contact: Mr.Roger Folley, 01702 471799.